mozilla/addon-sdk/Signal.md

 implies that that signals can have an end (good analogy is EOF), which is just a special finalizing value.

-#### Signals are lazy

-Signals do any work only if being used/consumed otherwise they don't waste any resources.
-For example underlaynig signal implemntation may relay on observer service to update it's state.
-Signal should only register observer if it's being used.
+#### Defining signals

+**Disclaimer:** If you think you need to define your custom signal, think twice, likely you don't.

+SDK will provide an `InputPort` API to represent observer notifications in form of signals.
+It is recommended to create signals using `InputPort` instead of defining one from scratch.
+In the following section we'll define naive implementation of `InputPort` for illustration purposes and to highlight how internals of signals work.

+##### Laziness

+Laziness is a very important feauture of signals, which means that they won't do any work (waste any resources) unless used/consumed.
+In our example it means that `InputPort` should not even register observer, unless it's being used.

-There for signals can be started or stopped, when started they will register observers when stopped they will unregister observers.
-There are `start(signal)` and `stop(signal)` functions provided by a signal library, but they are not supposed to be used by signal consumers.
-They are marily for implementing custom base signals that need to do something when signal is started or stopped.
+To make such laziness possible, signals are designed such that they can be started or stopped.
+There for observer should be register when signal is started, which should be removed whon stopped.
+There are `start(signal)` and `stop(signal)` functions provided by a signal library, that would start / stop a signal, but again users should not ever do it, because that's will interfer to built-in atomated process (we'll get back to that later, now lets focus on implementation of signal itself):

-SDK will provide an API to represent observer notifications in form of signals but for (start and stop) ilustration purposes we going to show how it can be
-defined:

 ```js
 const { Cc, Ci } = require("chrome")